 These Vintage Salted Caramel Blondies are a classic, no-frills Midwestern bar at their best.
-They are the perfect marriage of Amy Thielen’s Toffee Bars and Shauna Sever’s Caramel Canvas Blondies from Midwest Made (affiliate link) all rolled into one.
+They are the perfect marriage of Amy Thielen’s Toffee Bars and Shauna Sever’s Caramel Canvas Blondies from Midwest Made all rolled into one.
 I have been keeping this blondie recipe on the down-low because, quite honestly, they are blondies that never fail to impress.
 They make me look like a baking rockstar.
 The best part?
 They are so stinking simple to make, it almost makes me embarrassed.

 These Salted Caramel Blondies have that addictive sweet, salty, and caramel quality thanks to brown sugar, the gloriously flavorful brown butter, and a healthy dose of salt.
 They have crisp edges with a softer, dense center that is reminiscent of your favorite cookie bar.
 The drizzle of dark chocolate on top makes them especially indulgent.
 Though I have to say, they are perfect without any embellishment.